CGAL 6.1 - dD Frechet Distance

 File Frechet_distance/Frechet_distance_2.cpp

-The following example shows how we can compute the Fréchet distance up to a given precision on two polylines in 3-dimensional Euclidean space using approximate_Frechet_distance()
+The following example shows how we can compute the Fréchet distance up to a given error bound on two polylines in 3-dimensional Euclidean space using bounded_error_Frechet_distance()

 .